 Step 4: admin takeover

-configuration definitely does not look like the default Debian
+sudo -l configuration definitely does not look like the default Debian

 configuration.
 There might be a way to takeover the admin account.

-We read the script at /opt/check.sh
+We read the script at /opt/check.sh.

-This script starts by sourcing /opt/.bashrc
+This script starts by sourcing /opt/.bashrc which itself starts by disabling

-the [
+the [ Bash built-in:

-|
+| |

-We notice that sudo secure_path
+We notice that sudo secure_path allows to add /home/mcskidy to the PATH

 environment variable.

-script with a payload that adds our SSH key to
+We create /home/mcskidy/[ script with a payload that adds our SSH key to

 Then: